University of Jinan

-The University of Ji'nan (/dʒiː'nɑːn/ JEE-NAHN; UJN, 济南大学) is a provincial public university in Ji'nan, Shandong, China.
+The University of Jinan (/dʒiː'nɑːn/ JEE-NAHN; UJN, 济南大学) is a provincial public university in Jinan, Shandong, China.
 It is affiliated with the Shandong Provincial People's Government, and co-funded by the Shandong Provincial People's Government and the Ministry of Education.
 The university is part of Plan 111 and Outstanding Engineer Education and Training Program.
 The university has the authority to confer bachelor's, master's, and doctoral degrees, as well as the right to recommend students for exemption from the entrance examination for graduate studies.

 History

-In 1948, the Shandong Institute of Building Materials, the predecessor of University of Ji'nan, was established in Zibo, Shandong.
+In 1948, the Shandong Institute of Building Materials, the predecessor of University of Jinan, was established in Zibo, Shandong.

-In 1983, the Shandong Institute of Building Materials was approved to move to Ji'nan, the capital of Shandong.
+In 1983, the Shandong Institute of Building Materials was approved to move to Jinan, the capital of Shandong.

-In 2001 after the merger with three colleges, the Shandong Institute of Building Materials was officially renamed the University of Ji'nan and Shao Guifang, Vice Governor of Shandong Province, and Lü Fuyuan, Vice Minister of Education of China, unveiled the plage for it.
+In 2001 after the merger with three colleges, the Shandong Institute of Building Materials was officially renamed the University of Jinan and Shao Guifang, Vice Governor of Shandong Province, and Lü Fuyuan, Vice Minister of Education of China, unveiled the plage for it.

 Campus

-The university has three campuses, occupying an area of over 2.43 million square meters and its total construction area is 1.02 million square meters.
+The university has three campuses, occupying an area of over 2.43 million square meters (243 ha) and its total construction area is 1.02 million square meters.
 The value of fixed assets totals up to 2.14 billion yuan and teaching facilities are worth 370 million yuan.
 The library occupies an area of 63,000 square meters and is equipped with a digital system, an information searching system, with a collection of more than 4.6 million printed and electronic books, and 4,200 kinds of Chinese and foreign periodicals, and possesses 23,000 kinds of electronic journals.
 In addition, the campus network is connected with the China Education and Research Network.

 Schools and departments

-The University of Ji'nan has 24 schools, and 2 post-doctoral research center, there are 3 doctorates have been awarded first-level discipline, 26 doctorate has been awarded discipline, 20 master's degree have been awarded first-level discipline and 144 master's degree have been awarded discipline.
+The University of Jinan has 24 schools, and 2 post-doctoral research center, there are 3 doctorates have been awarded first-level discipline, 26 doctorate has been awarded discipline, 20 master's degree have been awarded first-level discipline and 144 master's degree have been awarded discipline.
 There are 6 majors for masters and 92 majors for bachelors.
 There are ten kinds of major specialties including Economics, Law, Education, Literature, History, Science, Technology, Medicine, Management, art, etc. There are 35916 full-time undergraduates, postgraduates and foreign students.